-Any furniture manufacturing and refinishing facility that generates hazardous waste is potentially subject to RCRA.
+Any textile facility that generates hazardous waste is potentially subject to RCRA.
 You must conduct tests required by the regulations or use your knowledge of and familiarity with the waste you generate to determine whether it is hazardous waste (as opposed to other types of waste).
 You might be subject to substantial civil and criminal penalties if you fail to properly or completely identify hazardous waste generated by your business.